Lapita culture: Origin

 There is evidence that western Melanesia was continuously occupied by indigenous Papuans beginning between 30,000 and 40,000 years ago.
 That evidence includes recovered artifacts.
 But those remnants of the older material culture are far less diverse than the relics dating from after the Lapita horizon.
 The older material culture appears to have contributed only a few elements to the later Lapita material culture: some crops and some tools.

 The vast majority of the Lapita material-culture elements are clearly Southeast Asian in origin.
 These include pottery, crops, paddy field agriculture, domesticated animals (chickens, dogs, and pigs), rectangular stilt houses, tattoo chisels, quadrangular adzes, polished stone chisels, outrigger boat technology, trolling hooks, and various other stone artifacts.
 Lapita pottery offers the strongest evidence of an Austronesian origin.
 It has very distinctive elements, like the use of the red slips, tiny punch marks, dentate stamps, circle stamps, and a cross-in-circle motif.
 Similar pottery has been found in Taiwan, the Batanes and Luzon islands of the Philippines, and the Marianas.

-The orthodox view, advocated by Roger Green and Peter Bellwood, and accepted by most specialists today, is the so-called "Triple-I model" (short for “intrusion, innovation, and integration").
-This model posits that the Early Lapita culture arose as the result of a three-part process: “intrusion” of the Austronesian peoples of the islands of Southeast Asia (and their language, materials, and ideas) into Near Oceania; “innovation” by the Lapita people, once they reached in Melanesia, in the form of new technologies; and “integration” of the Lapita peoples into the pre-existing (non-Austronesian) populations.
+The orthodox view, advocated by Roger Green and Peter Bellwood, and accepted by most specialists today, is the so-called "Triple-I model" (short for "intrusion, innovation, and integration").
+This model posits that the Early Lapita culture arose as the result of a three-part process: "intrusion" of the Austronesian peoples of the islands of Southeast Asia (and their language, materials, and ideas) into Near Oceania; "innovation" by the Lapita people, once they reached in Melanesia, in the form of new technologies; and "integration" of the Lapita peoples into the pre-existing (non-Austronesian) populations.

+The Mana skeleton, a complete skeleton of a Lapita woman that lived in Fiji in 800 BCE, had her face reconstructed with the use of computer modelling.
+Her facial features bear similarities to those typically associated with Polynesian, Fijian and Asian ancestry, however she does not clearly align with any one of these groups.